 This menu presents good news whether you’re on the Disney Dining Plan or paying out of pocket, as there are a range of entrees that will make Regal Eagle a great ‘bang for buck’ restaurant.
 This is the second good news in the last week, following the announcement by Walt Disney World that Sam Eagle of the Muppets will host the restaurant, which is gearing up for its opening this winter…

 In terms of background, Regal Eagle Smokehouse: Craft Drafts & Barbecue is joining the World Showcase culinary lineup, replacing the American Adventure’s previous counter service eatery, Liberty Inn.
-That restaurant quickly closed several months ago, right after adding a special Guardians of the Galaxy summer menu.
+That restaurant quickly closed several months ago to begin overhauling the venue.

 As excited as we are for both Regal Eagle Smokehouse: Craft Drafts & Barbecue and Space 220, we’d honestly prefer that these restaurants open later rather than sooner.

 Liberty Inn wasn’t exactly the most thematically-compelling restaurant, and Space 220 hasn’t been fully enclosed for that long (pictured above as of late last month).
 More time spent building, decorating, and finishing their interiors is ideal.
 Waiting a few extra months (or an extra trip, as the case may be) is nothing when considering the reality that these spots will be around for decades to come.

 Plus, Imagineering will likely have to redo signage and design details once someone finally comes to their senses and accepts “Regal Eagle’s Distinctly Patriotic Smokehouse: A Salute to All Foods, But Mostly Barbecued Meats ~ A Sam Eagle Craft Drafts & BBQ Joint” as this location’s rightful name.
 It’s the only logical choice for a dignified and stately venue such as this one.